A man sitting on a bench with his hand on his chin

 The Battle in the Brain

-This is why willpower — the main “weapon” of the white-knuckling approach — doesn’t work all that well when fighting a habit driven by chemically induced urges.
+The problem is, willpower — the main “weapon” of the white-knuckling approach — doesn’t work all that well when fighting a habit driven by chemically induced urges.
 As addiction specialist Allen Carr liked to explain, it’s kind of like trying to open a door by pushing on the hinges — it’s not that the door won’t eventually break, but it might take a gigantic amount of unnecessary effort.

 It's also crucial to understand the role of stress in this scenario.
 When we’re white knuckling, we’re constantly battling our urges, which can lead to a chronic stress response.
 Over time, this can harm our mental and physical health: chronic stress is linked to a multitude of health issues, from heart disease to depression.
 As a result, any changes that we do make through white knuckling alone come at a huge emotional cost.